rafterjs/rafter/README.md

 Once `start()` is called, Rafter will:

-1. Scan through all your directories looking for config files and services.
+1. Scan through all your directories looking for config files, plugins and services.
-2. Autoload all your services into the service container.
+2. Autoload all `plugins`.
+3. Autoload all other services, injecting their dependencies.
-3. Run all the `pre-start-hooks`.
+4. Run all the `pre-start-hooks`.
-4. Apply all the `middleware`.
+5. Apply all the `middleware`.
-5. Register all the `routes`.
+6. Register all the `routes`.
-6. Start the server.
+7. Start the server.

 To see an example project, visit the [skeleton rafter app](https://github.com/joshystuart/rafter-skeleton-app) repository, or look at the included `boilerplate` application within [packages](https://github.com/joshystuart/rafter/tree/master/packages/boilerplate).